socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ## Overview

-In order to support interactive ads on on mobile and desktop web sites, as well as web-enabled smart TVs and game consoles, Infillion has created the npm package `@truex/ad-renderer` to add to host web sies and web apps that can renderer TrueX interactive ads and leverage your app's existing ad server and content delivery mechanism (e.g. SSAI).
+In order to support interactive ads on on mobile and desktop web sites, as well as web-enabled smart TVs and game consoles, Infillion has created the npm package `@truex/ad-renderer` to add to host web sites and web apps that can renderer TrueX interactive ads and leverage your app's existing ad server and content delivery mechanism (e.g. SSAI).

 For simplicity, publisher implemented code will be referred to as "host app code" while TrueX implemented code will be referred to as "renderer code" or TAR.